11 Ukrainian brigades withdraw from Sumy front line, Russia achieves big goal

 Báo Khoa học và Đời sống•10/07/2025

 On July 4, Russia announced two important pieces of information.
-One was that the Deputy Commander of the Russian Navy, the main commander of the Russian Marine Corps (RFAF) in the Kursk-Sumy direction, had been killed in a Ukrainian missile attack.
+One was that the Deputy Commander of the Russian Navy, the main commander of the Russian Marine Corps (RFAF) in the Kursk-Sumy direction, had died in a Ukrainian missile attack.
 Several senior staff officers were also killed with him.
-According to the analysis, after the Kursk operation, the main combat mission of the RFAF was transferred to the Sumy Oblast of Ukraine, and a “security buffer zone” was created in the Sumy border area, bordering the Kursk Oblast of Russia.
+According to the analysis, after the Kursk operation, the main combat mission of the RFAF was transferred to the Sumy Oblast of Ukraine and a “security buffer zone” was created in the Sumy border area, bordering the Kursk Oblast of Russia.
 As the RFAF offensive became more and more fierce, the Russian frontline command gradually advanced, but was suddenly attacked by Ukrainian HIMARS missiles.

 Comment (0)